AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 Aztec is in full-speed development.
 Literally every version breaks compatibility with the previous ones.
 This page attempts to target errors and difficulties you might encounter when upgrading, and how to resolve them.

+## TBD

+### [Aztec.nr] `options.limit` has to be constant

+The `limit` parameter in `NoteGetterOptions` and `NoteViewerOptions` is now required to be a compile-time constant.
+This allows performing loops over this value, which leads to reduced circuit gate counts when setting a `limit` value.

 ## 0.42.0

 ### [Aztec.nr] Unconstrained Context